panmar/panmar.github.io/content/crazy-little-thing-called-float.rst

     printf("%20.16f\n", 16777217.f); // 16777216.0000000000000000
     printf("%20.16f\n", 16777218.f); // 16777218.0000000000000000

-Now we can see that between **16 777 216** and **16 777 218** there is a pretty large hole.
+Now we can see that between **16 777 216** and **16 777 218** there is a pretty large gap.
-If you kept tracking your dollars as floats around 16M you would start encountering holes as big as 2$.
+If you kept tracking your dollars as floats around 16M you would start encountering gaps as big as 2$.

-How fast will those holes grow?
+How fast will those gaps grow?

-At around **140 000 000** we can find holes of size 16.
+At around **140 000 000** we can find gaps of size 16.
 At around **1 000 000 000** of size 64.

 You can play with floating point numbers `here <https://float.exposed/0x4b800001>`_.